elZomor/hita_festival/README.md

 # Arab Festival Archive

-A comprehensive, bilingual (Arabic/English) web application dedicated to the Arab Festival at the Higher Institute of Theatrical Arts in Cairo.
+A comprehensive, bilingual (Arabic/English) web application dedicated to the Arab Festival at the Higher Institute of Theatrical Arts.

 ## Features